 It can often look like magic or a meta-physical gift, but creativity is nothing of the sort.
 Creativity can be summarized as appositional thinking.
 It's the act of combining, reorganizing, and recombining in new ways to create something new.
 It's a skill that everyone possesses to one degree or another, and can be developed over time...especially when working with others.

 In design, we aren't focused on the problem, we're obsessed with finding a solution.
 That's why designers rely on abductive reasoning by creating a wide variety of ideas to explore the what works and what doesn't.
 It's how we understand what the real problem is and what solutions will resolve it.

 Sketching is one of the key ways of a designer quickly expressing multiple solution proposals.
 It's rapid, low-investment, and gives immediate feedback.
 Unlike design programs, there's no bulky interface to get between the human and the medium.
 It's an immediate conversation with the solution.

 Design may be accused of being useless musings about unicorns and rainbows, but when it's properly performed, it results in a new solution that surprises and delights its recipients.
 It provides an end result that fits the discovered pains along the way.
-By using best practices, heuristics, design principles and evaluative measures based on goals we can determine how solutions fit as they emerge.
+Through collaboration with others, and applying best practices, heuristics, design principles and evaluative measures based on goals, we can determine how solutions fit as they emerge.
 At the end of the day, design delivers a formed solution that fits with the problem.